Real-Time Course

 starting in April 2026.

 Are you ready to advance your career in behavioral health?
 This live online training provides the 30 educational hours required to become certified as a Gambling Addictions Counselor (CGAC) in Oregon.
 Why join this course?
 There are many reasons.
 First, it meets Oregon certification requirements.
 Second, it is led by experts in the field of problem gambling treatment.
 Third, it is interactive and flexible.
 It includes both live virtual classes, which are held on Friday mornings, and self-paced lessons.
 Fourth, course content is built around the evidence-based core competencies for problem gambling treatment providers.
-Lastly, the course is nationally recognized: it yields 30 continuing education hours approved by NBCC (National Board for Certified Counselors), IPGGC (International Problem Gambling and Gaming Certification Organization), and MHACBO (Mental Health & Addictions Certification Board of Oregon).
+Lastly, the course is nationally recognized: it yields 30 continuing education hours approved by NBCC (National Board for Certified Counselors) and MHACBO (Mental Health & Addictions Certification Board of Oregon).

 Course curriculum